Relational Database Clusters

 Restriction on Transfers of Projects Containing DBClusters

 If a project contains a DBCluster, its ownership cannot be changed.
-A PermissionDenied error will be returned on attempting to change the billTo
+A PermissionDenied error occurs when attempting to change the billTo of such a project.

 Last updated